mike-lischke/vscode-antlr4/README.md

 # vscode-antlr4

-This extension for Visual Studio code will add support for ANTLR4 grammars.
+This extension for Visual Studio code adds support for ANTLR4 grammars.

 ## Features

-At the moment there is not much that works, but plans are to add the following features:

-* Syntax highlighting tailored to ANTLR4 grammars (working by using a provided color theme)
-* Error checking
-* Hovers for symbols
-* Code completion
-* Code navigation (go to symbol)
+This extension adds syntax coloring for ANTLR grammars (.g and .g4 files).
+Best results are achieved by using one of the provided color themes, but any other color theme will do mostly.
+With this extension you also get error checking (syntax + symbol checking), go-to-definition and the symbol list for quick navigation.
+Additionally, hovers (tooltips) are provided to easily show the definition of a symbol ([virtual] lexer tokens, parser rules, modes and channels).

 ## Requirements

 This extension requires the antlr4-graps node module (also written by me) which provides the actual language support.
+This node module is included in the extension.

 ## Extension Settings